NZ Herald

 “We would expect decision makers to focus any interventions on the core challenge driving costs into the sector, which is the rapid decline in the gas market,” Roan said.

-Freeing up contingent storage at Lake Pūkaki was a vital step and Meridian’s application was going through a fast-track process.
+Freeing up contingent water storage at Lake Pūkaki was a vital step and Meridian’s application was going through a fast-track process.

-Pūkaki holds more than 40% of the country’s total hydro storage and access to more of its water will reduce the impacts of future droughts on both supply and prices, Roan said.
+Pūkaki holds more than 40% of the country’s total hydro storage, and access to more of its water will reduce the impacts of future droughts on both supply and prices, Roan said.

 In the meantime, Meridian and the sector had taken steps to support security of supply for winter 2026 and beyond by supplementing gas as a peaking fuel.